antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

       ## You can here pause for a minute.
 In some cases, you may want to use
       ## your NUTS1 level data imputing the missing NUTS2 data.
 This is a
       ## good idea if you are not working with atomic count or financial
-      ## information, but relational data like computers per capita.
+      ## information, but instead with relational data like
+      ## computers per capita.

       ## Now let us join the safe observations and see if we can do